-Competition ideas by platform.
+Competition and giveaway ideas by social media platform…

 Whether your clients are Instagram addicts or Facebook fanatics, we’ve got a competition idea to suit.